mikybars/homebrew-tap/README.md

 end
 ```

-## 8. Build bottles for your own architecture (bonus 🌟)

-This last step is just for when your architecture is fairly new (Apple Silicon M1/arm64) and there is no supporting runner available in GitHub yet for building bottles for it 👀 github/roadmap#528
+## Troubleshooting

+> My architecture is not yet supported by any of the [GitHub Actions runners available](https://github.com/actions/runner-images/tree/main?tab=readme-ov-file#available-images) and so no bottles are built that I can use.

+It turns out that bottles can also be built locally:

 ```bash
 brew install --build-bottle hadolint-wrapper